I've got to confess something to you:

 Let me explain what I mean:

 There is no doubt that the concept of objects is central to VBA.
-After all, Visual Basic for Applications is based (loosely) on the concept of object-oriented programming.
+After all, VBA is loosely based on the concept of object-oriented programming.

 However, as explained by John Walkenbach in Excel VBA Programming for Dummies:

 (…) you can't do anything useful by simply referring to an object (…).

 In order to actually start “doing something” with an object, you need to understand at least 1 of the following topics: